diondokter/nrf-modem/README.md

 ### Secure and nonsecure operation

+Warning: The underlying C library, `libmodem`, assumes and 'officially' requires to be run in the non-secure mode of the chip.
+So that's the only official support this wrapper can deliver too.

-The library can be used in secure and non-secure contexts.
+The library *can* be used in secure contexts, though.
 Some additional initialization is necessary for the secure context because the underlying libmodem C library by Nordic expects access to nonsecure memory and resources.
 If you do not use the memory layout defined above, you need to adapt the addresses below.

-For running in the secure context:
+For running in the secure context on some chips and version and at your own risk and peril:
 ```rust,ignore
 // Initializing embassy_nrf has to come first because it assumes POWER and CLOCK at the secure address
 let embassy_peripherals = embassy_nrf::init(Default::default());